luxonis/depthai-hardware/README.md

 ![image](https://user-images.githubusercontent.com/32992551/109374027-aaf7c680-786f-11eb-9e96-90e9928d161c.png)

 ## [BW1098OBC](BW1098OBC_DepthAI_USB3C)
-The [BW1098OBC repository](BW1098OBC_DepthAI_USB3C) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM.
-The BW1098OBC baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
+The [BW1098OBC repository](BW1098OBC_DepthAI_USB3C) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 OAK SoM.
+The BW1098OBC baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the OAK SoM for depth and AI processing.
 The data is then output to a host via USB 3.1 Gen1 (Type-C).

 ![](BW1098OBC_DepthAI_USB3C/Images/BW1098OBC_R1M0E1_front.png)